Kovah/CorporateLorem/README.md

 ## About CorporateLorem

 CorporateLorem is a small tool that generates Lorem Ipsum paragraphs from real text about different serious topics.
+The tool contains texts from the New York Times, The Guardian and The Verge across 8 different topics, such as politics, health and science.
 It can be used as a command line tool, or can be run as a website that offers both a user interface to generate the paragraphs and an API.